controlplaneio/simulator/docs/cli.md

   version     Prints simulator version

 Flags:
   -c, --config-file string     the directory where simulator.yaml can be found -h, --help                   help for simulator
-  -l, --loglevel string      the level of detail in output logging (default "info")
+  -l, --loglevel string        the level of detail in output logging (default "info") -s, --scenarios-dir string   the level of detail in output logging (default "./simulation-scripts") -t, --tf-dir string          the level of detail in output logging (default "./terraform")

 Use "simulator [command] --help" for more information about a command.
 </pre>